hythamsa/Arista/README.md

 ^^Enter password when prompted

 # upload_file.py (Python 2.7.x)
-Simple script to upload a single file to your switches defaulting to /mnt/flash as the remote directory.
+Script allowing user to upload a single file, or multiple files, to your switches & routers defaulting to /mnt/flash as the remote directory.
 When asked for the "Remote filename"; you are to specify the name of the file as you would like it to appear in the remote directory.

-Oringally written to upload EOS binary images, but can be used to upload additional files.

-Future rev will leverage command-line options/flags.